i-pi/i-pi/examples/lammps/h2o-cavmd/README.md

        L -8.65101e+00  1.11541e+00  4.56823e-01
        L  5.35376e-01  1.20389e+01 -1.19497e-01
 ```
 Here, we have 216 water molecules (648 nuclei) and two photons (labeled as **L**).
 Please always put the photons at the very end of the xyz file.
 The mass of each photon is 1.0 atomic units by default.
+We assume a z-direction oriented optical cavity coupled to the molecules, so the k-vector of the cavity photons is along the z-direction, and the cavity photons can polarize along either the x- or y-direction.
 The first photon is coupled to the x direction of the total dipole moment of water, and the second photon is coupled to the y direction.
 Hence, for the first photon "atom", only the x coordinate is influenced by the molecules; for the second photon "atom", only the y coordinate is influenced by the molecules.
+In the current implementation, only two cavity photons are supported (more advanced cavity setups will be included in an updated version of the code).